-The mountain road itself is really cool (despite some roadworks), mostly empty, not the best for vans (or just some guys don’t know how to turn the wheel) and if you haven’t seen enough NZ valleys yet, there’s many lookout spots to feed your eyes.
+The mountain road itself is really cool (despite some roadworks), mostly empty, not the best for vans (or just some guys don’t know how to turn the wheel) and if you haven’t seen enough NZ valleys yet, there are many lookout spots to feed your eyes.

 I was stressed about the petrol, thus I didn’t stop at the Bridge to Somewhere..
 I love the name, so please if you are there do it for me.

 The first thing that caught me is the pretty cool street art collection; these walls are really nice ones, I was a bit surprised, but of course I loved it.
-The Coastal Walkway was nothing special, the best part of it was when a Chinese girl passed by and recommended I visit the food trucks at Huatoki Plaza. actually the Vietnamese noodle salad I got was just right (can’t help it, I’m dying for Asian food).
-Btw it’s fun that in the pool by the plaza you can feed not fish, but black eels.
+The Coastal Walkway was nothing special, the best part of it was when a Chinese girl passed by and recommended to visit the food trucks at Huatoki Plaza.
+Actually, the Vietnamese noodle salad I got was just right (can’t help it, I’m dying for Asian food).
+Btw it’s fun that in the pool by the plaza you can feed not fish but black eels.

 As I was on the West Coast I wanted to catch the sunset and decided to follow the coast to a more western point, so I ended up in Oakura.
 Sometimes I have amazing spontaneous ideas.
 This small town is really nice, obviously full with campers and surfers, but also there’s the Holy Guacamole with burritos and with random live music every Friday, and a long beach with the sun going down in the background.
 What else do you need to feel a good vibe?